henryliu5/cuda-path-tracer/README.md

-  We have completed the ECIS for this course.
+We affirm that we have completed the ECIS for this course.